NormXU/NormXU.github.io/_posts/2023-11-16-Rethinking-Rotary-Position-Embedding-4.md

 **Figure 1**.
 The visualized relationship among the period, training Length, and extrapolation, the periods of dimensions past the critical dimension (in red) stretch beyond the training context; credited to [Liu, Xiaoran, et al., 2023](https://arxiv.org/abs/2310.05209)

-Now back to NTKRoPE, we've concluded that **only** the last dimension $$d=\frac{\|D\|}{2} - 1$$ can expand the wavelength by $$s$$.
+Now back to NTKRoPE, we've concluded that **only** the last dimension $$d=\frac{\|D\|}{2} - 1$$ can expand the wavelength by $$s$$, even it doesn't complete a full rotation ($$2\pi$$).
 In other words, suppose we have a model pretrained with 512 context length, we want to expand it to 1024, each head dimension is 64, then only the $$\mathrm{dim}=31$$ can ensure all interpolated position ids are just located within the wavelength that are sufficiently trained.
-The other dimensions, however, always have some position ids that locate outside the sufficiently trained wavelength, which we denote these values as "out-of-bound" values.
+Dimensions larger than $$d_{extra}$$, however, do not complete a full rotation, and some of their position IDs are located outside the sufficiently trained wavelength, which we denote these position IDs as "out-of-bound" for that dimension.
-The farther the dimension deviates from the critical dimension, the more interpolated position ids fall outside the range of wavelengths that have been adequately trained.
+The farther the dimension deviates from the critical dimension $$d_{extra}$$, the more interpolated "out-of-bound" position IDs the dimension have outside the range of its partially trained wavelengths.

 One possible way to mitigate the "out-of-bound" values is slightly increase the scale value so that more dimensions can ensure the interpolated position ids to locate within the critical dimension.